 Some personal Income Protection policies may also offer an incapacitated employee help to return to work where they believe the individual’s circumstances suggest it would be beneficial.

 Failing to monitor sickness absence can leave employers in the dark about causes of absence, possible trends, and the true cost of illness and injury to the business.

-Meanwhile, according to the Chartered Institute of Personnel and Development’s (CIPD) absence management report for 2016, ‘presenteeism’ (where people come in to work while ill) is an issue for British businesses.
-They also revealed that more than a quarter of companies reported that ‘pulling a sickie' was one of the top 5 causes of absence3.
+Meanwhile, according to the Chartered Institute of Personnel and Development’s (CIPD) health and wellbeing report 20193, ‘presenteeism’ (where people come in to work while ill) is an issue for British businesses.
+‘Leaveism’, where people take allocated time off, like holiday when they’re actually ill is another problem.

 The expertise that typically comes with Group Income Protection allows companies to keep a check on the causes of absence, flagging any trends so they can be nipped in the bud.
 Businesses also no longer have to rely on, or try to interpret, a GP’s fit note.
 Instead, absence is assessed, monitored and tracked independently, providing a realistic account of how long absence may be expected to last, while identifying people persistently having time off.

 Both Group Income Protection and Individual Income Protection policies may offer a number of additional benefits, either included in the policy or as an add-on that costs extra.